AWegnerGitHub/awegnergithub.github.io-content/2023_01_05_chatgpt_codility_sample_question.md

 Woven is a competitor of Codility.

 The question in this post is taken from [Codility's sample test][11].
-I will not be sharing the exact prompt from the sample test, as Codility has a disclaimer in the prompt clearly stating that disclousure is prohibited.
+I will not be sharing the exact prompt from the sample test, as Codility has a disclaimer in the prompt clearly stating that disclosure is prohibited.
 Fair enough.

 It'd be a shame if they hid all of their technical exam questions behind such a disclaimer though.
 Especially when this [sample question sits on Stack Overflow][12] with over 400k views and has over 100 answers.
-It also generated it's own [meta question][13].
+It also generated its own [meta question][13].

 This is just one reason that these types of questions aren't great for technical interview questions.
 Exam questions will always escape the